 Parameter Description Log Buffer Entries Enter the logged buffer entries value here.
 This value must be between 10 and 1024.
 By default, this value is 32.
+Select the Default option to use the default value.

 Click the Clear Log button to clear the log.